Beach House Rentals at Boutique Homes

 Newspaper tycoon William Randolph Hearst commissioned Hearst Castle architect Julia Morgan to design this 34-bedroom Georgian beach estate for his mistress, actress Marion Davies.
 Once reserved for luminaries such as Greta Garbo and Clark Gable, the estate is now open to the public as the Annenberg Community Beach House.

-In short, the proper beach house is made up of sweeping sea views, fresh breezes, and good times, all illuminated up in the warmth of the sun.
 Though actually owning a second beach home isn’t in the cards for most, finding the perfect beach house rental is as easy as clicking here.
 MT.